mantoni/hub.js/README.md

  - `args()` - returns a copy of the arguments that followed the emitted event.
  - `stop()` - prevent listener invocation on the following event phases.
  - `stopped()` - returns true if `stop()` has been called.
+ - `callback()` - returns a callback that has to be invoked for the operation to complete.
+Listeners may obtain mutliple callbacks.

 ## Run tests